Traditional vs. Digital Marketing: Evolution of Digital Content

 4) It’s Everywhere

-While traditional marketing efforts had to be negotiated on each platform, digital allows its users to bid across multiple platforms to reach its audience.
+While traditional marketing efforts had to be negotiated on each platform, digital allows users to bid across multiple platforms to reach their audience.

-In digital marketing, finding your ideal audience is crucial, target digital capabilities are helping marketers easily reach that goal.
+In digital marketing, finding your ideal audience is crucial.
+Target’s digital capabilities are helping marketers easily reach that goal.

 The best part of any digital marketing automation is that it saves you time and effort.
 Even more than monetary investment, time can be a business’ most precious resource.

-There’s a very limited supply of it, especially for entrepreneurs and small business owners.
+There’s a limited supply, especially for entrepreneurs and small business owners.

 If you can save an hour by automating a process, that’s an hour you can invest in other aspects of your business.
 Digital marketing is very much becoming a system of prioritization.

 Which social media site should you be on?
-Which email platform?
-Which account representative should be assigned to the newest client?
+What about the email platform?
+Who should you assign an account representative to the newest client?

-With digital marketing, the amount of time you save with automation can help you free up bandwidth for the vast number of other decisions that need to be made daily.
+With digital marketing, the amount of time you save with automation can help you free up bandwidth for many other decisions that need to be made daily.

+The future of internet marketing will revolve around mobile users.
 The number of smartphone users continues to grow.
 Tablets and wearable technology will continue to add to the popularity of on-the-go connectivity.
-The future of internet marketing will revolve around the mobile user.

 Understanding the Mobile User

 A desktop user might want a long list of available products, but a mobile user wants to know what hours you’re open because they’re already on the way to you.
-Marketers and web designers need to realize this difference and deliver the user experience the mobile user is expecting.
+Marketers and web designers need to realize this difference and deliver the user experience the mobile user expects.

-Whether it’s in ad copy or a responsive website layout, the experience will need to be tailored to mobile.
-Does it still look like digital media has an upper hand in traditional vs digital marketing?
+Whether in ad copy or a responsive website layout, the experience will need to be tailored to mobile.
+Does it still look like digital media has the upper hand in traditional vs digital marketing?

 The mobile user expects a website, app, or whatever to work just as well on their phone as it would on a desktop.
 Page load speeds will become a crucial success factor for internet interactions.

 Mobile users will leave if they have to wait long.
 And, “long” is only a few seconds.
-Marketers will have to grab the attention of users quickly before they move on to the next thing.
+Marketers will have to grab users’ attention quickly before they move on to the next thing.
 Good enough won’t cut it.

 The mobile user wants a great experience, and marketers will need to find a way to provide that.

-That’s the day that Google officially started prioritizing mobile-friendly websites in search rankings.
-It was a signal that mobile was becoming more and more of a priority for Google- adding to the winning of digital media in the traditional vs digital marketing battle.
+That’s when Google officially started prioritizing mobile-friendly websites in search rankings.
+It was a signal that mobile was becoming more and more of a priority for Google- adding to digital media’s winning in the traditional vs digital marketing battle.

 And when something is a priority for Google, it better be a priority for Internet marketers.
-Things like location, social media reputation, and reviews are potential signals of relevance for mobile searchers.
+Things like location, social media reputation, and reviews are potential relevance signals for mobile searchers.

-You’ll need to manage these things closely if you want to get noticed in the future searches.
+You’ll need to manage these things closely to get noticed in future searches.